PSFC-HEDP/lettuce/readme.md

    The total time-integrated energy incident on the capsule, in kilojoules.
 - **pulse shape**
    The name of the laser pulse shape.
 The 1 ns square pulse is "SG10v001".
 If you're not sure what the name of your pulse shape is, consult the [OMEGA pulse shape library](https://omegaops.lle.rochester.edu/cgi-script/pulseShapes).
+- **beam profile**
+  The name of the beam profile.
+For most people it will be "SG5 SSD".
 - **outer diameter**
   The size of the capsule, in micrometers.
 - **shell material**